JuliaIO/HDF5.jl/README.md

 just `t` and `z`; if you don't mention any variables, then it saves all the variables in the current module.
 Conversely, `@load` will pop the saved variables directly into the global workspace of the current module.
+However, keep in mind that these macros have significant limitations: for example, you can't use `@load` inside a function, there are constraints on using string interpolation inside filenames, etc. These limitations stem from the fact that Julia compiles functions to machine code before evaluation, so you cannot introduce new variables at runtime or evaluate expressions in other workspaces.
+The `save` and `load` functions do not have these limitations, and are therefore recommended as being considerably more robust, at the cost of some slight reduction of convenience.

 For plain HDF5 files, you can similarly say
 ```julia